Films For Action focuses on just about every topic related to changing the world.

 *Does it have broad appeal?
 The best ideas should appeal to a large audience, assuming they're presented in the best light.
 For instance, many people likely agree with anarchist principles (like personal autonomy, mutual aid, or direct democracy), but may not identify as an anarchist.
 Content that's heavily branded with anarchist subculture identifiers may unnecessarily marginalize the ideas that are trying to be promoted.
 Likewise, a majority of Americans support Universal Healthcare, but may not identify as a socialist.
 Promoting the idea without the ism is generally ideal to reach beyond the choir, but it's not a requirement for us.
 What's more important is...

 *Is the content transparent about its underlying values and bias?
 We prefer content from people who are transparent about their values and bias over content that pretends to be neutral or objective.
 As we've written about before, we're all biased by our values and philosophical orientation.
 Better to be self-aware and honest about those biases than pretend to not have them.
 Media outlets like FOX or CNN lose all their credibility because they pretend to be "fair and balanced" while keeping their values and biases obscured (they both support different political factions of the ruling class and corporate elite, but they'll never admit this).
-Democracy Now!, Common Dreams, Films For Action, and other quality alternative media, on the other hand, is transparent about their left-leaning values (progressive, libertarian socialist, democratic socialist, liberal, independent etc - we're not a huge fan of political labels because they can stunt critical thinking (your own or your audiences), but they're useful to a point).
+Democracy Now!, Common Dreams, Films For Action, and other quality alternative media, on the other hand, are transparent about their left-leaning values (progressive, libertarian socialist, democratic socialist, liberal, independent etc - we're not a huge fan of political labels because they can stunt critical thinking (your own or your audiences), but they're useful to a point).

 *Is it accurate?
 Our values should never interfere with truth and accuracy.
 If the content supports our values but isn't accurate, it shouldn't be shared.
 If a film is mostly true but contains some inaccuracies, those discrepancies should be pointed out in the video description.